skoob126/Pet-Finder/README.md

 ![Pet Finder Demo](./public/assets/petfinder.gif)

 ## Getting Started
-This is a simple application that runs right in the browser, no installation or downloads needed.
+This is a simple application that runs right in the browser, no installation or downloads needed!

 ## Built With:
 MySQL - database<br>